-Although each meeting is spontaneous depending on who is there, topics that often arise are surrender, self-realisation, meditation, self-inquiry, inner child & trauma healing, high sensitivity, conscious relationships, embracing our humanness, presence, redemptive love and life after awakening.
+Although each meeting is different, topics that often arise are self-realisation, self-inquiry, humanness, presence, surrender, awakening and life after awakening.

 What happens at a retreat?

-Retreats with Paul offer the possibility to spend an extended period of time together within a supportive and committed group environment to focus exclusively on meditation, self-inquiry, silence and inner contemplation.
+A retreat is the possibility to spend a longer period of time together in a safe and supportive environment to focus exclusively on self-inquiry, silence and inner contemplation.

-Retreats vary in length from a weekend to a week.
-The daily schedule includes satsangs (meetings in truth), silent sittings, guided meditations, group sharing, dialogues, deep rest, movement practices and meditative walks in nature.
-Some retreats are residential and fully catered others are non-residential.
+Retreats vary in length from a day to a week.
+The daily schedule includes satsangs (meetings in truth), silent sittings, guided meditations, group sharings, deep rest, movement practices and walks in nature.
 In between the meetings we are in silence.

-'My only wish when holding meetings and retreats is to be empty enough, still enough and present enough to be able to truly hear you.
-And in truly hearing you may we together discover the silent presence within which is the true source of all refuge, knowledge, and wisdom.
+'My only wish when holding meetings is to be empty enough, still enough, and present enough to be able to truly hear you.
+And in truly hearing you may we together discover the silent presence within which is the source of all refuge, knowledge, and wisdom.
 Then there is no teacher, no student, and no teaching.
-Nothing remains other than which is naturally arising in this moment, and the unchanging Presence which effortlessly witnesses it all.'
+Nothing remains other than which is naturally arising in this moment, and the unchanging Presence which effortlessly witnesses it all' Paul Hurcomb

 Spiritual Awakening.
 Human Embodiment.